rootisgod/rootisgod/content/posts/2021/2021-07-29-Running-A-Jenkins-Job-On-A-Specific-Node-From-A-Docker-Image.md

-        docker {                     // We want to use docker for this image 'alpine'           // The docker image to run in label 'Docker && Linux'  // Use a node/agent with these labels }
+        docker {                     // We want to use docker for this image 'alpine'           // The docker image to run in label 'Docker && Linux'  // Use a node/agent with these labels args '-u root:sudo'      // Add this to be root in the container }
     }
     stages {                         // We want to define our job stages